 The FSB advises candidates to spend at least three months preparing for the examination.
 The good news is that if you are an experienced adviser, you will no doubt be familiar with some of the legislative content.

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are vital as they specify the content of the exams, because they seek to explain what the examination questions will be testing.
-All examination questions are based on the content as set out and in addition the Preparation Guides map out exactly where you can find the appropriate info in the legislation.
+The Preparation Guides are vital as they stipulate the content of the exams, because they seek to describe what the examination questions will be testing.
+All examination questions are based upon the content as set out and in addition the Preparation Guides map out precisely where you can discover the appropriate details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is crucial to read the actual legislation.
-One can not expect to be tested on legislation without having actually read the legislation.
-By reading the legislation you will get used to the meanings, terminology and the way in which the legislation is prepared.
-Please be encouraged that the same terminology and technique is used in the examination questions.
-The questions need to be technically proper in that the right legal terms should be utilized at all times.
-Reading the legislation will help you to analyze the questions properly.
+One can not expect to be evaluated on legislation without having checked out the legislation.
+By reading the legislation you will get used to the definitions, terms and the manner in which the legislation is drafted.
+Reading the legislation will help you to interpret the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.

 The “Fit and Proper” Board Notice contains amended qualifying criteria for these two exams, resulting in amendments to both the exams as well as the study and preparation material.